AnnaDunajeva/twitter-clone-backend_2.0/README.md

         ```
 2. Production
     This project uses CloudSQL to host postgres production database and connects to it from containers that are hosted on Cloud Run.
-    - (Create Cloud SQL instance)[https://cloud.google.com/sql/docs/postgres/quickstart-connect-run]
+    - (Create a Cloud SQL instance)[https://cloud.google.com/sql/docs/postgres/quickstart-connect-run]
     - Create a SQL database on your Cloud SQL instance
-    - Add table for `express-sessions`'s data as described above
     - setup environmental variables in `prod.env` file
         ```
         DB_HOST=/cloudsql/PROJECT-ID:REGION:INSTANCE-ID